vaadin/platform-in-test-script/README.md

 ./vaadin-starter-installer project version branch

-Ctrl-C interrupts the server and continues the script.
+Note: Ctrl-C interrupts the server and continues the script.